 What does this mean?

 There’s nothing sadder than a suffering child.
-St. Petersburg boasts the Johns Hopkins All Children’s Hospital, whose Cancer & Blood Disorders Institute is ranked within the top 50 of children’s cancer program in 2016.
+St. Petersburg boasts the Johns Hopkins All Children’s Hospital, whose Cancer & Blood Disorders Institute is highly regarded.

 Cancer.org cites marijuana as a source of relief from cancer-related symptoms, such as vomiting and nausea from chemotherapy, neuropathic pain from nerve damage, and lack of appetite in conjunction with conventional medical care.

-Patients and parents, alike, will be able to seek out medical marijuana in St. Petersburg for their ailments and pain, which will be a huge draw to the Florida city.
-The Gulf Coast area — filled with healthcare professionals and patients looking for answers — will wholly embrace medical
+Medical cardholders and parents, alike, will be able to seek out medical marijuana in St. Petersburg, which will be a huge draw to the Florida city.
+The Gulf Coast area — filled with healthcare professionals and medical consumers looking for answers — will likely wholly embrace the medical marijuana community.

 Disneyland won’t be the biggest draw to Orlando anymore.
 Not only is Orlando a specific destination for the Make-A-Wish Foundation, the city is also home to one of very few (7) dispensaries in the state already.